ragavendra9177/UART-DRIVER-1/README.md

-i have implemented the UART driver and i  mentioned below How to calculate baudrate also....and This UART DRIVER developed as per 7th chapter in "Programming Embedded Systems in C and C++ by Michael Barr" book
+I have implemented the UART driver and i  mentioned below How to calculate baudrate also....and This UART DRIVER developed as per 7th chapter in "Programming Embedded Systems in C and C++ by Michael Barr" book

 Below i mentioned How to calculate the Baudrate for stm32F411RE Board